-Biomedical engineering careers are centered among the systems, products and instrumentation of the medical industry.
-While graduates of this program gain expertise in engineering and biology to seek these careers, they also often design computer software to run complicated instruments, use their knowledge of chemistry, biology, mathematics and statistics to understand systems of the body and how using technology can improve its function or extend life.
+Biomedical engineering careers are centered among the systems, products, and instrumentation of the medical industry.
+While graduates of this program gain expertise in engineering and biology to seek these careers, they also often design computer software to run complicated instruments, use their knowledge of chemistry, biology, mathematics, and statistics to understand systems of the body and learn how using technology can improve its function or extend life.

 Another excellent source of information about employment choices is available from the Biomedical Engineering Career Alliance.
-The alliance is a non-profit organization, seeks to facilitate interactions between biomedical engineering/bioengineering programs and industry, connecting biomedical engineering students with prospective employers.
+The alliance is a nonprofit organization that seeks to facilitate interactions between biomedical engineering/bioengineering programs and industry, connecting biomedical engineering students with prospective employers.